 Designing interfaces for the "average person," frequently has the unintended effect of excluding many people who may experience the world in a particular way, particularly if that experience seems limited to "average" people.

-Accessible design shifts our perspective to instead design for a different kind of average.
+Accessible design shifts our perspective to design for a different kind of average.

 Many designers feel darker backgrounds are easier for extended use.
-As more humans use screens for work and entertainment, Dark UI patterns have gained popularity.
+As more humans use screens stay connected, Dark UI patterns have gained popularity.

 I'd like to explore if low vision users, in fact, prefer Dark UI patterns and what a that would look like for the next iteration of Amalgam Comics.